heyitsOK/3004-Team59/README.md

 ## <a name = "Test-Scenario" ></a>Tested scenarios
   `Works`
    - Power on/off
    - Soft on/off
+   - Battery depletion/Battery warnings
+   - Connection test (good, ok, and bad connection)
+   - Different users
+   - Record/Replay with different users
+   - Selecting a session